elarabyelaidy19/basecs/CS61B/Notes/Week 07.md

 * Each node had the maximum number of elements
 * Traverse all the way to bottom

 The amount of operations will be `L log N`.
 Since `L` is constant, the runtime is `O(log N)`.
 B-tree is complex, but it could handle insertion operations in any order.

+### B-tree invariants
+- All leaves must be the same distance from the root.
+- A non-leaf node with k items mut has exactly k+1 children.

-## Red Black Trees
+## Red Black Trees (Lecture 18)

 We will create a new tree structure similar to B-trees, since B-trees are really difficult to implement.